tsuru/tsuru/docs/apps/client/usage.rst

     $ tsuru key-add $HOME/.ssh/id_dsa.pub

-After your key is added, you can push you application to your cloud:
+After your key is added, you can push your application to your cloud:

 .. highlight:: bash